ikt32/GTAVManualTransmission/doc/README.md

 If the current steering angle is more than what the animation supports, it will just stay at the maximum.

+While synced animations are active the game limits the viewing angle to about 10 degrees left/right.
+Using an alternative camera mod is highly recommended.

 ### Wheel FFB LUT